-Lesley University’s Password Management site allows you to manage your account password without the need to contact Technology Support Services for assistance 24/7.
+Lesley University’s Password Management site allows you to manage your account password 24/7 without the need to contact Technology Support Services for assistance.
 To take advantage of this service, you must first ensure that a recovery email address or mobile phone number are included in your profile.
 You will do this when you claim your account.

 To ensure the integrity of your account by requiring a passcode that is either texted to a mobile device or provided to you via the Microsoft Authenticator app.
 You will need to set up multi-factor authentication to log into your account.

 After you have entered your password recovery and multi-factor authentication information, you can access any Lesley University connected service which uses Single Sign-On.
-This includes, but is not limited to email, MyLesley, Zoom, and full text Library resources.
+This includes, but is not limited to email, myLesley, Self-Service, Zoom, and full text Library resources.

 Standard Computer/Technology Package